1. About omeprazole

 Can I drink alcohol with it?

-Alcohol doesn't interfere with the way omeprazole works.
+Alcohol does not affect the way omeprazole works.

 But drinking alcohol makes your stomach produce more acid than normal.